ekalosak/hython/README.md

 ### Todo
 1. Immediately, needs a comprehensive dockerfile for explicit instructions on finessing the python environment - those instructions are currently roughly available in the `setup` section below.
+(Note: the CI build is currently failing because this dockerfile doesn't exist)
 2. Support for quickcheck etc. on bound python modules
 3. Type inference for python functions (leveraging GHC rather than python 3rd party)